-Morgassi Superiore's Tuffo is a Gavi del Comune di Gavi DOCG, i.e. from the highest quality level under Italian wine-making regulations.
+Morgassi Superiore's Volo is a Gavi del Comune di Gavi DOCG, i.e. from the highest quality level under Italian wine-making regulations and is a step up from the lovely Morgassi Superiore Tuffo Gavi di Gavi DOCG (which I can also get hold of).
 The DOCG area is quite a small area of land around the town of Gavi with limestone dominant soils, the grapes are manually selected and the wine spends more time on its yeast; all this means that the wine is more structured, has more body and displays more minerality than "standard" Gavi DOC.

 This is a really lovely example of a Gavi di Gavi, elegant in structure and very versatile in terms of foods with which to serve it.